south-lacrosse/www-dev/docs/off-site-backups.md

 Weekly and monthly backups are automatically copied to a FTP backup server using Rclone [(see below)](#configuring) as part of the [backup cron jobs](backups.md#automating-backups).

+If for any reason you cannot get Rclone to work then use the [PHP alternative](#alternative-to-rclone).

 It should be noted that our hosts Hostinger do not have a suitable FTP client, so you will need to use `rclone` to access the FTP server.
 You can also access the backup server using an FTP client from any other machine.
 The settings can be found with `rclone config show backup` (but you'll need the password), and make sure you set `Explicit FTP over TLS` (or `ftps://`) so that the connection is secure.

 ## How to Recover and Backup